 Our local events draw in large crowds, and typically have audiences of over a thousand people.
+Past speakers have included former-NFL wide receiver Trent Shelton, and WA State Representative Lauren Davis (originator of Ricky’s Law).
 Our movement really started gaining momentum and support from all over the world after our outreach efforts were documented in the MTV film "Prescription for Change: Ending America's Opioid Crisis" (featuring Macklemore and former President Obama), and mentioned by h3h3 productions.
 Our work was also formally recognized, through an invitation to participate on a panel at the White House, with former Director Michael Boticelli, and Macklemore, as well as through an invitation to witness the signing of the 21st Century Cures Act, by former President Obama.
 Our efforts have also been captured many times by local and national media.
 To view all coverage, visit our media page.

 Visit us on Facebook and Instagram:

 HOW CAN I DONATE?

 If you wish to donate, please click the button below: